Book here

 • Irresponsible littering

-As visitors, our main responsibilities are to avoid wearing sunscreen before swimming and avoid touching starfish and other creatures of the sea.
+As visitors, our main responsibilities are to avoid wearing sunscreen before swimming and avoid touching starfish and other sea creatures.

 Isla Contoy Experience and the MBRS

-Since this reef is so close to Isla Contoy, to guaranteeits health, the National Commission of Protected Areas (CONANP in Spanish) has developed the following strategies.
+Since this reef is so close to Isla Contoy, the National Commission of Protected Areas (CONANP in Spanish) has developed the following strategies to guarantee its health.

 • Delimit protected areas at sea and on land.